“Not every idea will be great forever, and recognizing when to move on is crucial.”

 Christer Holloman

-Pioneering financial innovation with credential
+Pioneering financial innovation with Credential

 GRIT AND INGENUITY.
 Christer Holloman has always recognized the value of hard work.
 Raised by a single mother in northern Sweden, he vividly recalls his first paid job at ten, managing shopping trolleys in a car park for $1 an hour.
 “If I wanted something, I had to work for it myself,” he reflects.
 Demonstrating his entrepreneurial spirit early on, he rented himself out as a Santa Claus at 13, charging $6 an hour, and at 18, successfully launched an online community for local restaurants and taxi services.
 He describes it jokingly as “OpenTable before OpenTable, Uber before Uber.”